Le Cercle Rouge: Plot

-In Marseille, a prisoner named Corey is released early for good behaviour.
-Shortly before he leaves, a prison warden tips him off about a prestigious jewellery shop that he could rob in Paris.
+In Marseille, a prisoner named Corey is released early for good behavior.
+Shortly before he leaves, a prison warden tips him off about a prestigious jewelry shop that he could rob in Paris.
 Corey goes to the house of Rico, a former associate who has let him down and with whom his former girlfriend now lives, and forcefully removes money and a handgun from Rico's safe.
 Then he goes to a billiard hall, where two of Rico's men find him.
 After killing one, knocking the other out and taking his gun, Corey buys a large American car and, hiding both handguns in the boot, starts for Paris.
 On the way up, listening to jazz and news on the radio, he encounters a police roadblock.

-The same morning another prisoner, Vogel, who was being taken on a train from Marseille to Paris for interrogation by the well-respected Commissaire Mattei, manages to escape in open country.
+The same morning, another prisoner, Vogel, who was being taken on a train from Marseille to Paris for interrogation by the well-respected Commissaire Mattei, manages to escape in open country.
 Vogel is pursued by and eludes Mattei, who orders roadblocks to be set and supervises the manhunt.
 Meanwhile, Corey, who has understood what this huge police activity is about, stops at a roadside grill in the epicentre of the manhunt, leaving his car boot unlocked.
 Vogel crosses a stream to send dogs off his scent, reaches the grill, and hides in the boot of Corey's car.

 Corey, who has seen him and had been waiting for this, drives off into an open field and tells Vogel he can get out because he is safe.
 After a tense confrontation where Vogel waves one of Corey's guns, he realizes that Corey has just been released from prison that morning and is trying to save him.
 The two drive off with Vogel back in the boot.
 Shortly after, a car with two of Rico's men catches up and forces Corey off the road.
 They take him into the woods, take his money, and are about to kill him when Vogel, emerging from the boot with the guns, shoots both dead.